runemadsen/Sinatra-Heroku-Template/readme.md

 Heroku relies on [Git](http://devcenter.heroku.com/articles/git) for deploying apps so initialize git for the app.

 	$ git init
 	$ git add .
 	$ git commit -m "Initial Commit"

 To create a Heroku app, first be sure you are [signed up](https://api.heroku.com/signup).
 Then type the following in Terminal while inside of the project directory.

 	$ heroku create NAME_OF_YOUR_APP

 Once this returns successfully, push your app to Heroku.

 	$ git push heroku master

 ## Heroku Database Creation

 If you're using DataMapper with a database, you will need to add a database.
-Run these commands from the root of your project:
+Run these commands from the root of your project, relacing the last database url with the name logged after the first command.

 	$ heroku addons:add heroku-postgresql:dev
-	$ heroku pg:promote [put whatever your big POSTGRES name is here]
+	$ heroku pg:promote [HEROKU_POSTGRESQL_REPLACEME_URL]

 Now you've created your database.
 Now you need to update the tables: